swapnilshrikhande/plugit-core-apex/README.md

 ## Key Features
 - Develop modular and interoperable apex services called as plugits
 - Supports extensible service factory to add custom service factory
-- Service factory can be extended to hide implementation details of the service / plugit , i.e. the name of the service can be a local class or can be a remote service.
-Thus without changing the consumer we can swap the service implementation from local class to an external service. (eg AWS Lambda)
+- Service factory can be extended to hide implementation details of the service / plugit , i.e. the name of the service can be mapped to a local class or a remote service through the factory.
+- Without changing the consumer code we can swap the service implementation from local class to an external service. (eg AWS Lambda)
 - All default methods can be overriden to extend the framework
 - Use pipe keyword to easily chain multiple plugits like below